 If you receive a DUI conviction in Texas, state law requires that you provide proof of Texas car insurance with a form known as an SR-22.
 Your insurance company sends this form directly to the Texas Department of Public Safety so your license can be reinstated.
 Expect to pay more for Texas car insurance after a DUI conviction.

 Rates can change day by day.
 We recommend getting multiple quotes that are personalized to your location and driving history.
-The tool below is easy to use, but for an even easier process, you can call (844) 246-8209.
+Enter your zip code in the tool below to get started.

 What To Consider When Looking For Texas Car Insurance